Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Photon flux from cosmic ray scattering

 In this section we discuss the predictions for the flux of circularly polarised photons coming from the interaction of our DM candidate with CR electrons.
 In particular, the leading contribution comes from the $2 \to 3$ scattering $\tilde{\chi} e^- \rightarrow \tilde{\chi} e^- \gamma$.

 It is worth mentioning that the possibility that a circular polarised signal is produced by these interactions was already pointed out in~\cite{Boehm:2017nrl}.
 In an attempt to illustrate this, they calculated the cross section for the electron neutralino scattering with a radiated positive and negative polarised photon in the final state for the best fit scenario in the MSSM and found that one cross section can be significantly greater than the other for some specific energy values.
 Based on this, they concluded that a net circular polarisation signal due to these interactions could be measured.
-Nevertheless, in order to determine if those circular polarisations are detectable, the quantity that must be computed is the energy spectrum flux of circularly polarised photons from a known source.
+Nevertheless, in order to determine if those circular polarised photons are detectable, the quantity that must be computed is the energy spectrum flux of circularly polarised photons from a known source.
 In this first computation of the spectrum, we focus on the GC because of its large DM density and its intense spectrum of electrons.

-We define the flux of circularly polarised photons at a distance $r_\odot$ from the source, i.e the GC, as
+We define the flux of circularly polarised photons at a distance $r_\odot$ from the source, \textit{i.e.,} the GC, as

-where $\Omega_\gamma$ is the solid angle between the emitted photon and the incoming CR electron (with $\theta_\gamma$ the polar coordinate), and $E_e$ and $E_\gamma$ are the incoming electron and the outgoing photon energies.
+where $\Omega_\gamma$ is the solid angle between the emitted photon and the incoming CR electron (with $\theta_\gamma$ the polar coordinate), $E_e$ and $E_\gamma$ are the incoming electron and the outgoing photon energies, and $\bar{J}$ is the averaged J-factor that only depends on the spatial distributions of the astrophysical source.
 The $+$ and $-$ signs in the differential cross section indicate the positive and negative circular polarisations.
 The CR electron energy spectrum is described by $\frac{d\phi}{dE_e}$ and it can have a relevant impact on the overall flux and on the degree of net polarisation as well.
 We will discuss this in more details in the next section.
-Note that
+Note that the total differential cross section can be expressed as